grzesiek-galezowski/tdd-ebook/manuscript/060_Statement_First_Programming.md

 Ok, this may sound even funnier, but it happened to me a couple of times as well, so I assume it may happen to you one day, especially if you are in a hurry.

-Consider the following toy example: we want to validate a simple data structure that models a frame of data that can arrive from network.
+Consider the following toy example: we want to validate a simple data structure that models a frame of data that can arrive via network.
 The structure looks like this:

 ```csharp
 public class Frame